apache/arrow/python/doc/source/parquet.rst

 * A Python file object

-In general, a Python file object will have the worst read performance, while a string file path or an instance of :class:`~.NativeFIle` (especially memory maps) will perform the best.
+In general, a Python file object will have the worst read performance, while a string file path or an instance of :class:`~.NativeFile` (especially memory maps) will perform the best.

 Finer-grained Reading and Writing